Executive Research Initiative

 Bottom line: This course is for busy people who want to do brave things faster—with more clarity, purpose, and effectiveness.
 Plus, your 1-1 sessions just got a lot more powerful.

-Final Step: Report Your Results
+When Finished The Program: Report Your Results

 At the end of the course, we'll collect your data.

 Facilitators: Tell us what happened—wins, weirdness, epiphanies, resistance.
 We want it all.
 This helps us shape future publications (including one we’re submitting to HBR and other academic journals).
-Just email: [email protected]
+Just email: [email protected].

 Members: Take a minute to fill out this form so we can collect performance results data: